September 27, 2016

 A good first step would be to stop discrediting agile approaches by calling them “nothing new under the sun.”
-Agile is not the same thing you’ve always done.
+Agile is not the same thing that project managers have always done.
 Agile is a mindset change and way of working that is based on four values and 12 principles.
 It’s a proven way of organizing teams and building high-quality solutions.

-1. For those of you that don’t buy-in to the mindset and benefits of agile, don’t practice agile in name only.
+For those project managers that don’t buy-in to the mindset and benefits of agile, stop.
+Don’t practice agile in name only.
 Get out.
 Go work somewhere else where they don’t use agile.

 Or if you are open to learning, suspend your disbelief about agile.
 Adopt a beginner’s mindset.
 Let go of what you think you know about agile and really strive to understand.
 Master the agile values and principles.
 Go observe others who are using agile correctly.

 You can also hit the books.
 Review this blog about How to Transition from Project Manager to Scrum Master.
 Get a copy of the Scrum Guide (it’s only 14 pages) and read it thoroughly.
 My Scrum trainer insists that aspiring ScrumMasters should read over 70 books on topics ranging from software development to human resource practices to systems thinking, Lean and the Toyota production system.

 If you are in the ScrumMaster or any other leadership role, learn and practice servant leadership.
 Serve the highest needs of the team.
 Hold the team in positive regard and support it to self-organize.
 Work on creating an environment where people can do their best work.
 Stop trying to control the team, or doing work for it that it can do for itself.